GavinAlligood/Hercules-Engine/README.md

 # Hercules0.1

 <h1> About </h1>
-Hercules is my game engine which I am designing to be easy for beginners to use and learn so that they will want to continue game development.
+Hercules is my game engine which I am designing for myself

 <h2> Screenshots </h2>